This is a past event

 Jane Pirie has worked in the department of Special Collections for nearly 25 years.
 In addition to cataloguing rare books, she specialises in Provenance and Bindings.

-All talks are FREE and take place in the Special Collections Seminar Room on the Lower Ground Floor of The Sir Duncan Rice Library.
+The talks take place in the Special Collections Seminar Room on the Lower Ground Floor of The Sir Duncan Rice Library.